 Back in 2020, the New York Times had reported that the organization had almost reached a real estate deal to construct the soccer stadium in the South Bronx, right near Yankee Stadium.
-And while the stadium is still set to be constructed, some of the logistics have changed.

 The project will still be privately funded and will also include over 40,000-square-feet of public open space, a hotel, and retail shops that will create new jobs for community residents.